Reliance targets more retail acquisitions abroad

 It also wrapped up its first international acquisition in May, buying Hamleys here the world's oldest toy retailer, for $88.5 million.
 And it is not planning to stop there.

-“The Hamleys acquisition ... has already whetted ourappetite,” Reliance Brands CEO Darshan Mehta said in an interview in India’s financial capital Mumbai.
+“The Hamleys acquisition ... has already whetted our appetite,” Reliance Brands CEO Darshan Mehta said in an interview in India’s financial capital Mumbai.

 “Internationally, much of brick and mortar retail is in a lot of pain,” he added at the Reliance Brands office plastered with photographs of models advertising its breadth of brands.